portellam/deploy-VFIO/README.md

 #### * Options that skip *all* user prompts.

         Usage:        bash deploy-vfio [OPTION] [ARGUMENTS]
-        Deploy a VFIO setup to a Linux Host machine that supports Para-virtualization and hardware passthrough (PCI Passthrough).
+        Deploy a VFIO setup to a Linux Host machine that supports Para-virtualization and hardware passthrough.

-          --help        Print this help and exit.
+          -h, --help        Print this help and exit.
-          --quiet       Reduce verbosity; print only relevant questions and status statements.
+          -q, --quiet       Reduce verbosity; print only relevant questions and status statements.

 #### Parse IOMMU groups